Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 <summary>Goals of A5/1</summary>
 Your phone wants to communicate with the cell tower.
 It uses two channels (uplink and downlink).

 A5/1 is a stream cipher:

 The first 114 bits of keystream are generated for the A->B transmission, and 114 bits for the B->A direction.

 We want to use a 64 bit key and a 22 bit initialization vector (frame) to generate the 228 pseudorandom keystream bits.
 When we run out of keystream, change the initialization vector to generate more.

 To encode/decode, XOR the keystream with the plaintext.
 <img src="https://github.com/Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/blob/main/images/Image0.png" alt="General Goals of A5/1" width="550">

 <summary>Registers Before A5/1</summary>
+The algorithm uses three "Linear Feedback Shift Registers" (LFSR) of 19, 22, 23 bits length.

+In a clock cycle, the tapping bits are all XORed and the resulting bit is inserted at index 0.

+The rest of the bits are shifted over and the last bit is thrown out.
 <img src="https://github.com/Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/blob/main/images/Image1.png" alt="Registers Before A5/1" width="550">

 <summary>General Information about Registers</summary>
+The next input bit of the register is the XOR of its tapped bits

+The clocking bits determine which registers will be clocked
 <img src="https://github.com/Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/blob/main/images/Image2.png" alt="General Information about Registers" width="550">

 <summary>Clock Once</summary>

 <img src="https://github.com/Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/blob/main/images/Image3.png" alt="Clock Once" width="550">

 <summary>Insert Key Into Registers</summary>